There’s a reason why dogs are known as ‘man’s best friend.’

 First of all, it’s always important to assess the cleanliness and safety of the environment in which the Saint Bermastiff is raised.

-They are large, active creatures, so a tidy, large area for them play is needed to kickstart their growth.
+They are large, active creatures, so a tidy, large area for them to play is needed to kickstart their growth.

 The Saint Bermastiff also needs particular individual attention, as isolation can leave them somewhat somber.